redfish64/TinyTravelTracker/README.md

 Changelog:

+V 1.1.22

+* Found and fixed another old bug releated to #50.
+The amount of time to be allocated to the gps wasn't being calculated properly.
+This would manifest itself under the following conditions:

+  TTT has been running for a long time uninterrupted
+  A GPS signal was not able to be found, or only sporadically.

 V 1.1.21

 * Hopefully fixed issue #50, cpu was never allowed to sleep.
 Added option to log to a separate file when cpu is kept on under settings.

 V 1.1.20